timfoster/sdc-headnode/README.md

 source.
 This is primarily used by MG when building headnode images under automation, where MG assembles the build artefacts in a local directory structure.
-If `"bits-dir"` is used, either through `"source"` for a specific zone or via the `"override-all-sources"` top-level key, the `BITS_DIR` environment variable must contain the path of a MG-style bits directory.
+If `"bits-dir"` is used, either through `"source"` for a specific zone or via the `"override-all-sources"` top-level key, the `SOURCE_BITS_DIR` environment variable must contain the path of a MG-style bits directory.
 See the source and documentation for [Mountain Gorilla][mg] for more details.

 An alternate local directory layout is also supported and can be used by setting the `"override-all-sources"` key to the value `"mbits-dir"`.
-This layout matches the layout of the manta directory structure, rather than the one created by Mountain Gorilla.
-As above, the `BITS_DIR` environment variable points to the local directory containing these images.
+This layout matches the layout of the Manta directory structure, rather than the one created by Mountain Gorilla.
+As above, the `SOURCE_BITS_DIR` environment variable points to the local directory containing these images.

 All of the above definitions will cause the download phase of the build to